ErSudhanshuShukla/Arduino-ESP-Projects/ESP_IoT_Projects/BLYNK_SETUP.md

 - `Your_WiFi_Name` → Your WiFi SSID
 - `Your_WiFi_Password` → Your WiFi Password

-⚠️ Never upload real credentials to public GitHub repositories.
+⚠️ Never upload real credentials to public repositories.

 ---